rahuluniv/Rupertsland-Institute/docs/plan.md

 ## 15. Conclusion

 Innoviware Solutions' proposed solution delivers a modern, secure, and scalable Online Student Application Platform that will transform how Rupertsland Institute serves Métis students across Alberta.
-By leveraging **Next.js 14** for an exceptional user experience and **.NET 8** for robust backend services, we provide a future-proof foundation that can grow with Rupertsland's needs.
+By leveraging **Next.js 14 or Blazor** for an exceptional user experience and **.NET 8** for robust backend services, we provide a future-proof foundation that can grow with Rupertsland's needs.

 **Key Solution Highlights:**

- **Modern Technology Stack:** Next.js 14 and .NET 8 provide cutting-edge performance and developer experience
+ **Modern Technology Stack:** Next.js 14 or Blazor and .NET 8 provide cutting-edge performance and developer experience

 **Seamless Integration:** Full integration with KETO and Rupertsland Identity Server